HackCampus/website/app/faq/index.static.md

 ## Will I get paid?

 Yes!
-Your weekly salary will be £{{facts.internSalary}}, on top of your free accommodation.
+Your weekly salary will be around £{{facts.internSalary}}, on top of your free accommodation.
+Please note that our salary figure is only a suggestion, and companies are free to choose the offer they end up giving you.
+If you are not happy with your offer, please let us know and we will try to help you to negotiate.

 ## I have a disability.
 What assistance can you offer me?